RACV Logo

 Day 12: Ho Chi Minh City

 Arrive in Ho Chi Minh City early this morning and make use of the shared hotel rooms to refresh up before your day tour.
 Formerly known as Saigon, Ho Chi Minh City is characterised by a fascinating blend of old and new, east and west.
 The huge number of people rushing about their daily lives in Vietnam's largest city gives it a dynamic atmosphere, and the French influence is evident in the excellent baguettes and coffee on offer.
 Take a guided tour with your leader to get a feel for the city, going past the GPO, Reunification Palace and the Opera House.
 Stop in at the War Remnants Museum and the Notre Dame Cathedral.
-With free time this evening, maybe drop by one of Vietnam’s most pulsing markets – Ben Thanh.
-This is the perfect place to pick up any last-minute snacks, cooking utensils, ingredients or gifts.
-Tonight, maybe enjoy some of the market’s fare for dinner as you shop or meet up with your group for a drink.
+You have a free evening, so maybe drop by Ben Thanh Market.
+This is the perfect place to pick up any last-minute snacks, cooking utensils or gifts.

 Day 13: Mekong Delta